From Heritage Highways to Cultural Bridges: Recent Project Spotlights

 The Thread That Connects

-Whether we’re helping preserve the spirit of Route 66, bringing Indigenous artwork to life, or adding movement to industrial spaces, the principle remains the same: when concrete meets context, we don’t just build better: we build meaningfully.
+The principle remains the same: Whether we're helping preserve the spirit of Route 66, bringing Indigenous artwork to life, or adding movement to industrial spaces — when concrete meets context, we don't just build better: we build meaningfully.

 These projects also highlight the expertise and dedication of our team, particularly Mike Castillo, whose leadership across multiple projects ensures that technical excellence never comes at the expense of cultural sensitivity or design vision.
 His ability to coordinate complex projects while maintaining focus on both form and function exemplifies the collaborative approach that defines our best work.